xnyan/domino/README.md

 The data traces are byte files.
 Follow [the README file in /trace/azure/fig](https://github.com/xnyan/domino/tree/master/trace/azure/fig) to parse the files and generate the figures about the inter-region latency measurments in the Domino paper.

+## Experiments on Azure

+Refer to [the README file under /exp-azure](https://github.com/xnyan/domino/tree/master/exp-azure) to run the experiments on Azure in the Domino paper.